SiriDB/siridb-docs/content/series/list_series/match_series.md

 #### Group

 [Groups](../../../groups) are basically cached regular expression and can be used together with normal regular expressions.
-When you use a regular expression to match series in a group it's best to first select the group and then the regular expression.
+When you use a regular expression to match series in a group, it's best to first select the group and then the regular expression.
 This way the regular expression only needs to validate series inside the group.